Indian cricket team in Australia in 1947–48: 4th Test

-This was an incredible feat, considering that Australia's bowling attack was almost as good as its batting.
-Their bowling-lineup boasted of some stellar names: Keith Miller, who was a genuine allrounder capable of giving very good performances with both bat and the ball, Ray Lindwall, who was said to possess absolute mastery of bowling in any condition, an who was bowling accurately, with penetrative and attacking bowling, and Ian Johnson and Bill Johnston, who were both equally vital cogs in the team.
-This particular innings of Hazare's was said to have enhanced India's reputation as well as his.
-In the process, Hazare emulated Bradman, who did the same in the previous test.
+This was a notable achievement, given the strength of Australia's bowling attack, which was widely regarded as comparable to its batting.
+The bowling attack included Keith Miller, an all-rounder capable of producing outstanding performances with both bat and ball; Ray Lindwall, who was regarded as one of the leading fast bowlers of his era; and Ian Johnson and Bill Johnston, who were both important members of the team.
+Hazare's innings was regarded as enhancing both his own reputation and that of Indian cricket.
+In the process, Hazare emulated Bradman, who achieved the same feat in the previous Test.

 His effort was backed up by Hemu Adhikari's first half-century of the series, 51.
 Adhikari lent Hazare valuable support and the two batsmen added 132 runs, but the end came soon enough when the Indian tailenders succumbed to Lindwall's pace, as the last three wickets fell for six runs.
 Australia inflicted another innings defeat to seal a well-deserved series win, but Hazare emerged with his head held high due to his personal triumph.
 However, the Australian team was too good for the Indians.